-Grocery shopping can be a headache and an inconvenience, but there is no getting away from it.
-Why not take control at the supermarket, think about this week’s meals and make a grocery list to ensure you make the best choices on what to buy.
-Stick to the list and pick what’s right for you.
-Oh, and save some money on your grocery shop too.
+Grocery shopping can be a headache and an inconvenience, there is no getting away from it.
+Why not take control at the supermarket with some smart and simple healthy grocery shopping tips so you can save time and keep more money in your pocket.

 - Take Inventory: Check your fridge and pantry for foods you already have.
 Keep a pantry list stuck inside your pantry door to note things you’ve run out of that week, or that you’re low on

 - Read the Stores Catalogue: Most of us are inundated with store catalogues on a weekly basis.
 Instead of throwing them out, flip through and review the major specials, especially for meat, fruit and veg any half price items or 2 for 1 deals.
 Determine if you can incorporate these into your budget or meal planning for the week.